 ICYMI: Rubio Joins CNN’s The Lead with Jake Tapper

-U.S. Senator Marco Rubio (R-FL) joined The Lead with Jake Tapper on CNN to discuss Hurricane Ian.
-See below for highlights and watch the full interview here.
+U.S. Senator Marco Rubio (R-FL) joined The Lead with Jake Tapper to discuss the terrorist attacks on Israel by Iranian-backed Hamas.
+See below for highlights and watch the full interview on YouTube and Rumble.